AAVision/text-in-text/README.md

-# Text-to-Text :star:
+# Text-in-Text :star:

-**Text-to-text is a CLI tool built using GO.
+**Text-in-text is a CLI tool built using GO.
 The idea behind that tool is to hide text inside text and use plaintext steganography.**

 <p align="center">